 This tends to be more-or-less a formality.
 The public is invited to your defense seminar and may ask questions afterwards.
 Everyone but your advisory committee (back to three people) is then asked to leave so that the committee can ask further questions.
 This question period tends to be fairly short, usually lasting less than half an hour.
 There's paperwork for this one too, which you can pick up from the Graduate Division website (see above) or from the Library Archives.
-The Library Archives also has question and answer workshops once per quarter.
+They also have question and answer workshops once per quarter.